Retirement Plans

-Discrimination Tests for Qualified Plans
+Discrimination Tests for Qualified Retirement Plans

 Contributions or benefits under the plan must not discriminate in favor of highly compensated employees under a qualified plan.